-The Land Subsidence Contingency PlanThe land subsidence contingency plan is a voluntary measure that will be undertaken by the MBGSA at its discretion.
+The land subsidence contingency plan is a voluntary measure that will be undertaken by the MBGSA at its discretion.
 As such, there is no definitive implementation trigger for developing the contingency plan.

-(b) Each Plan shall include a description of the projects and management actions that include the following: (1) The Plan shall include the following:

-(B) The process by which the Agency shall provide notice to the public and other agencies that the implementation of projects or management actions is being considered or has been implemented, including a description of the actions to be taken.
+- (b) Each Plan shall include a description of the projects and management actions that include the following: (1) The Plan shall include the following: - (B) The process by which the Agency shall provide notice to the public and other agencies that the implementation of projects or management actions is being considered or has been implemented, including a description of the actions to be taken.

-MBGSA will continue to follow its adopted SEP to inform the public about progress developing the Land Subsidence Contingency Planland subsidence contingency plan.
+MBGSA will continue to follow its adopted SEP to inform the public about progress developing the land subsidence contingency plan.